bengourley/slugg/Readme.md

 //-> 'kevin spacey'
 ```

+By default, slugg will strip (i.e. remove and not replace) any sort of quotemark: `'"’‘”“`.

-If you want to strip some characters rather than replace them with a separator, pass
+If you want to control which characters are stripped, pass a regex as the last option
-a regex as the last option that will match the chars you want to replace, eg:
+that will match the chars you want to replace, eg:

 ```js
 slug('Mum\'s cooking', /'/g)
 //-> 'mums-cooking'
 ```

 Remember to use the `g` flag if you want all the matches stripped (not just the first).